lammps/lammps/doc/src/pair_lepton.rst

 optional; it allows to set the cutoff for a pair of atom types to a different value than the global cutoff.

+For pair style *lepton* only the "lj" value of the :doc:`special_bonds <special_bonds>` settings apply in case the interacting pair is also connected with a bond.
+The potential energy will *only* be added to the "evdwl" property.

+For pair style *lepton/coul* only the "coul" value of the :doc:`special_bonds <special_bonds>` settings apply in case the interacting pair is also connected with a bond.
+The potential energy will *only* be added to the "ecoul" property.

 ----------

 .. include:: lepton_expression.rst